-Skyline Commercial REIT's financial liabilities classified as financial liabilities at FVTPL include Class B Limited Partnership Units.
+Skyline Commercial REIT's financial liabilities classified as financial liabilities at FVTPL include limited partnership units.
 These financial liabilities are measured initially and subsequently at fair value and any gains or losses arising on remeasurement are recognized in net income.

-(e) CLASS B LIMITED PARTNERSHIP UNITS
+(e) LIMITED PARTNERSHIP UNITS

-The Class B Limited Partnership Units are exchangeable into Trust Units at the option of the holder.
-The ability to exchange Class B Limited Partnership Units for Trust Units implies that a liability element exists as it imposes an unavoidable obligation to deliver units of the Trust (i.e. financial instrument of another entity).
-Therefore, Class B Limited Partnership Units are classified as financial liabilities on the consolidated statement of financial position.
+The limited partnership units are exchangeable into Trust Units at the option of the holder.
+The ability to exchange limited partnership units for Trust Units implies that a liability element exists as it imposes an unavoidable obligation to deliver units of the Trust (i.e. financial instrument of another entity).
+Therefore, limited partnership units are classified as financial liabilities on the consolidated statement of financial position.

-(f) DISTRIBUTIONS TO CLASS B LIMITED PARTNERSHIP UNITHOLDERS
+(f) DISTRIBUTIONS TO LIMITED PARTNERSHIP UNITHOLDERS

-Distributions declared to Class B Limited Partnership Unitholders are classified as financing costs for reporting purposes because the units are treated as financial liabilities.
+Distributions declared to limited partnership unitholders are classified as financing costs for reporting purposes because the units are treated as financial liabilities.